HackYourFuture/Node.js/week1/MAKEME.md

 In this module you'll be rebuilding an existing application, starting from scratch.
 The application is called `HackYourTemperature` and you can find it here: [HackYourTemperature](https://hackyourtemperature.herokuapp.com/).

 Each week you'll be building a certain part of it.
 This week we'll get started with creating a web server, using [Express.js](https://expressjs.com/).
+Inside of the `hackyourtemperature` folder:

 1. Create a JavaScript file called `server.js` (it can be any name but this is more meaningful)
 2. Initialize the Node Package Manager and create a `package.json` file by running `npm init -y`